After spending 52 years of his life in Sedgefield, Fred Hampson may be considered one of Sedgefield’s “golden oldies”!

 Joyce Hampson his surviving daughter relates, “Placid Waters was a few little cottages with a central ablution block owned by John Klaasens who had resigned from the airforce and used his gratuity to buy Placid Waters.
 When the Hampson family stayed there on their first visit to Sedgefield in 1956, they loved the place so much that they bought 2 adjacent plots from Germaine Rouliard.
 Fred built their garage which they lived in first.
 In 1958 Willem Klein built their house.”

-They collected rainwater to use until Fred put in a spike.
+The Hampsons collected rainwater for house use until Fred put in a spike.
 Joyce told Wynne Humphries that the water was so pure and sweet she had never tasted nicer water.

 This is how the house came to be called “Little Oak”!
 One day in Cape Town, Joyce’s mother, Eileen went off to an auction to purchase a cupboard for their maid and came back with 20 pot plants.
 In the one pot were two acorns.
 She carefully planted them and transferred them to larger pots as they grew.